dayjs/dayjs-website/docs/manipulate/end-of.md

 id: end-of
 title: End of Time
 ---

-Mutates the current Day.js object by setting it to the end of a unit of time and returns the corresponding new instance.
+Returns a cloned Day.js object and set it to the end of a unit of time.

 ```js
 dayjs().endOf('month')